hakdo/blocklistchecker/README.md

 # blocklist checkers
 This is a simple collection of Python scripts to fetch and check links and words against spam and malware blocklists.
+It also contains a text tagger for cybersecurity texts.

 ## Phishtank API key
 You will need a phishtank API key to use the `fetchbadness.py` script as-is.